How to use popular open source licenses, explained

 License compatibility for strong copyleft open source software licenses

 To be clear, license compatibility is not only an issue for strong copyleft licenses, however, this category of licenses creates most of the compatibility issues we see with open source software.
 That is because strong copyleft licenses require conditions that apply outside of the original work to other components within the program.
 How then, if combining code from two separate packages, can one simultaneously comply with a condition of a weak copyleft license that the code (and modifications to it) from that package remains under the weak copyleft license without further restrictions and a condition from a strong copyleft license that any single work containing the other package needs to be under the strong copyleft license?
 You cannot, it is not possible, which illustrates the license compatibility issue.

-Discussion of compatibility so far has focused on compatibility of the copyleft requirement, but it is possible for other provisions of open source licenses to create compatibility problems.
+Discussion of compatibility so far has focused on the compatibility of the copyleft requirement, but other provisions of open source licenses that can create compatibility problems.
 As an example, the Free Software Foundation, the steward of the GPL licenses, contends that the permissive Apache 2.0 license is incompatible with the GPL 2.0 license because the patent termination provision in Apache 2.0 is an additional requirement not permitted by GPL 2.0.
 This is just to illustrate that compatibility needs to be analyzed by looking at all of the provisions of the licenses being used, not just the copyleft condition.